 The original landowner has determined to sell water in the remainder of the underlying Denver Basin aquifers to another party, and that groundwater is not part of this development plan.

 What other environmental impact has been taken into account?

-a.
 The consideration of the Endangered Species Act administered by US Fish and Wildlife Service is required in the development process.
-Experts have been engaged to survey the property, identify potential species and provide proposals to enhance the natural environment to the extent possible.
+Experts have surveyed the property, identified potential species and provided proposals to enhance the natural environment to the extent possible.

-b.
-Storm water management is required, and the development must meet all applicable county and Federal Emergency Management Agency (FEMA) requirements.
-The approval of the development hinges upon providing facilities that allow the safe crossings of drainage ways as well as managing the storm water runoff and water quality through a series of detention ponds.
-The storm water plan and future facility construction must be approved by the County, state and federal agencies.
+Storm water management is required, and the development meets all applicable county and Federal Emergency Management Agency (FEMA) requirements.
+The approval of the development hinged upon providing facilities that allow the safe crossings of drainage ways as well as managing the storm water runoff and water quality through a series of detention ponds.
+The storm water plan and future facility construction has been approved by the county, state and federal agencies.